spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 In the `src/routes/+page.server.ts` file I'll add in an actions object, in this case I'm going to need only the default action.

-In the default action I'll need the form data which will be `name` and `value` of the button that was clicked and I'll get the `reaction` out of the `data` object.
+In the default action I'll need the form data which I can get out of the `event.request` which will be `name` and `value` of the button that was clicked.
+I can then get the `reaction` out of the `data` object.

 The last thing I'll need is the `path` which will be the page the component is on.
-The prop for this isn't in the component yet so I'll need to add that in.
+The prop for this isn't in the component yet so I'll need to add that in later.

 For now I want to validate the action is working so I'll just log out the data to the console.